SolidPIPe/retro-bridge/README.md

 If you'd like to change your Wi-Fi settings, hold the BOOTSEL button on the Pico for ~8 seconds (when the LED starts blinking, you can release the button).
 This will put Retro-Bridge in recovery mode, from which you can select a different Wi-Fi network.

+# Special Thanks

+- [Mike Chi (retrotink2)](https://www.retrotink.com/): For adding amazing Serial capabilities to RetroTINK, and for guidance throughout this project
+- [Donutswdad](https://github.com/svirant/): For fun times nerding out over new serial capabilities (and pushing their limits).
+Check out his projects!
+- Bob from [RetroRGB](https://retrorgb.com/) and kimbapslice: For early testing and feedback.
+This project wouldn't be the same without your help ❤️